 Family travel: Ways to encourage young adventurers

 4. Be flexible.
-Taking children on an outdoor adventure does not always go according to plan.
+An outdoor adventure with children does not always go according to plan.
 Young kids want to throw rocks in a creek and play in the mud.
 Lanza’s advice: “Let them.
 But, explain that there will be time for playing, but also a time for hiking.”
-Meanwhile, parents should “focus on the journey rather than the destination,” advises Lanza.
-“And have Plan B at the ready.”
+Meanwhile, parents should “focus on the journey rather than the destination,” Lanza says.
+“And have plan B at the ready.”

 Comments